ozyurtf/cpu-scheduler/README.md

 But when we use just lock variables, we might encounter with the problem that we observe with print spooler: Sometimes two processes can see the lock variable as 0 at the same time and as a result, they can both enter their critical regions simultaneously.

-In addition, let's say that there are two processes:
+Now, let's say that there are two processes:

 ```
 Process A: